leshill/handlebars_assets/README.md

 Using `sprockets` with Sinatra or another framework? **handlebars_assets** works outside of Rails too (as of v0.2.0)

-# BREAKING CHANGE IN v0.9.0
+# BREAKING CHANGE AS OF v0.9.0

 My pull request to allow `/` in partials was pulled into Handlebars.
 The hack that converted partial names to underscored paths (`shared/_time` -> `_shared_time`) is no longer necessary and has been removed.
-You should change all the partial references in your app when going to v0.9.x.
+You should change all the partial references in your app when upgrading from a version prior to v0.9.0.

 ## Edge version of handlebars.js